brightly-salty/tiny-vm/ROADMAP.md

 - custom error types, better error handling
 - use enums or constants for tab names
 - do only two passes in assembly step
-- step should be run continuously instead of in every frame redraw

 ## Phase 3: New features